Document Management – How To Make Sure Employees Can Find Critical Business Info When They Need It

 Most notably, it has a feature for creating knowledge bases, blogs, and social features.
 It essentially creates a database of company knowledge that can be used for daily operations, training, and communication enhancement

 The biggest drawback to Confluence is that it doesn’t seem to support documentation outside of the program.
-If you company already has systems in place that Confluence won’t replace, this may present some challenges.
+If your company already has systems in place that Confluence won’t replace, this may present some challenges.

 Optix is another option that focuses on replacing all of your company’s internal documentation systems.
 It is designed to make information management and document creation more efficient with online tools.